dklounge/workshop-1/teachers/teaching_tips.md

   * what one weird thing are you good at?
 * If time, you can brainstorm/discussion to get everyone talking

+<!SLIDE bullets>
 # Tell your own story

 tell your story. tell why you like programming and teaching. beware of bragging. tell why you care! why are you getting up on saturday morning to come in here.

+<!SLIDE bullets>
 # Ground Rules

-People may have missed these during the opening session, so briefly cover
+* People may have missed these during the opening session, so briefly cover

   * Schedule
   * What to expect from the day
   * When is lunch?
   * Where is the bathroom?
   * Questions are always welcome.
 Even dumb ones.

+<!SLIDE bullets>
 # Questions are good

 * Get people comfortable asking questions